dt-alliances-workshops/claat-mockup/workshop-markdown/aws-lab9/README.md

 In practice, DevSecOps is a tactical trifecta that connects three different disciplines:

-1. - Development
+1. Development
-1. - Security
+1. Security
-1. - Operations
+1. Operations

 The goal is to seamlessly integrate security into your continuous integration and continuous delivery (CI/CD) pipeline in both pre-production (dev) and production (ops) environments.

-To find out more about each discipline in more depth and the role it plays in delivering better, more secure software faster please follow the link below to the Dynatrace blog.<a href="https://www.dynatrace.com/news/blog/what-is-devsecops/" target="_blank">Dynatrace blog</a>
+To find out more about each discipline in more depth and the role it plays in delivering better, more secure software faster please follow the link below to the <a href="https://www.dynatrace.com/news/blog/what-is-devsecops/" target="_blank">Dynatrace blog.</a>

 ![image](img/DevSec1.png)